Skip to main content

 Includes enacted, authorizing, and appropriating legislation.

-Who is responsible for The Immigration Policy Tracking Project (IPTP)?
+Who established The Immigration Policy Tracking Project (IPTP)?

-The IPTP is a project of Professor Lucas Guttentag working with teams of law students at Yale and Stanford Law Schools and leading immigration experts.
+The IPTP is a project of Professor Lucas Guttentag working with teams of Stanford and Yale law students and leading national immigration experts.

 Lucas Guttentag